 Problem Statement.
 Construction of the Perry/Willard Regional Wastewater Treatment Plant (Plant) was completed in 2010.
 The UDWQ received numerous comments as part of the public notice process for the Plant's UPDES discharge permit to Willard Spur.
-Many of these comments expressed concern over the potential impact the effluent could have on the water body and petitioned the UDWQ to prohibit all wastewater discharges to Willard Spur or to alternatively reclassify Willard Spur to protect the wetlands and current uses of the water.
+Many of these comments expressed concern over the potential impact the effluent could have on the water body and petitioned the UDWQ to reductions at the Plant while the study is conducted.

-Although the Utah Water Quality Board denied the petition, the Water Quality Board directed UDWQ to develop a study design to establish defensible protections (i.e., site-specific numeric criteria, antidegradation protection clauses, beneficial use changes, etc.) for the water body.
-The Water Quality Board also directed UDWQ to pay for phosphorus reductions at the Plant while the study is conducted.
 This path forward, developed in conjunction with stakeholders, allows the Plant to operate while the studies are underway, with reasonable assurances that the effluent will not harm the ecosystem.

+Although the Utah Water Quality Board denied the petition, the Water Quality Board directed UDWQ to develop a study design to establish defensible protections (i.e., site-specific numeric criteria, antidegradation protection clauses, designated use changes, etc.) for the water body.
+The Water Quality Board also directed UDWQ to pay for phosphorus